 Using the right tools can be the difference between an okay webinar and a hugely successful webinar.
 A few tools you’ll want to consider are:

-- A webinar platform
+- A webinar platform or webinar software

 - Presentation tools

 First, you’ll want to pick the webinar platform you’ll use.
 Many companies use GoToWebinar, but a few others include WebinarJam and Demio.
 Build your criteria, such as price and functionality, and you’ll be able to find the best webinar software for your needs.

 Next, a few tools, such as Zight (formerly CloudApp), can make building your first webinar a breeze.
 We realize we might be biased, but you’ll see why after trying Zight.

 Editing screenshots and GIFs or making a dual-screen and webcam recording for your next webinar is easier than ever with Zight.

 Using visuals is essential – especially for a webinar.
 With Zight, you can quickly annotate those GIFs or screenshots, meaning it’ll be easier to explain sophisticated features, how-tos, and more.

 Webinars are effective.
 However, you might have to hold several until you’ve perfected your process.
 And once you have, you’ll likely want to keep holding them to reap all the benefits.
 That’s why it’s essential to document your entire process and then review it.